 Question: "Why did Jesus sweat blood in the Garden of Gethsemane?"

-Answer: The night before Jesus Christ was crucified, He prayed in the garden of Gethsemane.
-It is in Luke’s gospel where we see that His sweat was like drops of blood: “And being in agony, He prayed more earnestly.
+Answer: The night before Jesus Christ was crucified, He prayed in the Garden of Gethsemane.
+It is in Luke’s Gospel where we see that His sweat was like drops of blood: “And being in agony, He prayed more earnestly.
 Then His sweat became like great drops of blood falling down to the ground” (Luke 22:44).
-“Hematidrosis” is a rare, but very real, medical condition where one’s sweat will contain blood.
+Hematidrosis is a rare, but very real, medical condition where one’s sweat will contain blood.
 The sweat glands are surrounded by tiny blood vessels.
 These vessels can constrict and then dilate to the point of rupture where the blood will then effuse into the sweat glands.
-It’s cause—extreme anguish.
-In the other Gospel accounts, we see Jesus’ level of anguish: “My soul is overwhelmed with sorrow to the point of death” (Matthew 26:38; Mark 14:34).
+Its cause—extreme anguish.
+In the other Gospel accounts, we see Jesus’ level of anguish: “My soul is overwhelmed with sorrow to the point of death” (Matthew 26:38; cf. Mark 14:34).

 The intense anguish and sorrow Jesus felt was certainly understandable.
 Being God, Christ knew “all that was going to happen to Him” (John 18:4).
 He knew in painstaking detail the events that were to follow soon after He was betrayed by one of His very own disciples.
-Although our Savior never lied (1 Peter 2:22; Isaiah 53:9), He knew was about to undergo several trials where all of the witnesses against Him would do nothing but lie.
-He knew that many who hailed Him as the Messiah only days earlier would now be screaming for His crucifixion (Luke 23:23).
+He knew He was about to undergo several trials where all of the witnesses against Him would lie.
+He knew that many who had hailed Him as the Messiah only days earlier would now be screaming for His crucifixion (Luke 23:23).
 He knew He would be flogged nearly to the point of death before they pounded the metal spikes into His flesh.
 He knew the prophetic words of Isaiah spoken seven centuries earlier that He would be beaten so badly that He would be “disfigured beyond that of any man” and “beyond human likeness” (Isaiah 52:14).
-Certainly these things factored into His great anguish and sorrow, causing Him to sweat drops of blood.
+Certainly, these things factored into His great anguish and sorrow, causing Him to sweat drops of blood.
 Yet there was more.

 At the beginning of creation, human history began in a garden (Genesis 2:8), and when the first Adam sinned against God in this garden, death entered the world (Genesis 3:6).
 Thousands of years later, Jesus Christ, the last Adam (1 Corinthians 15:45), entered into another garden to accept the cup from His Father’s hand (Matthew 26:42; Mark 14:36; Luke 22:42), and death was about to be swallowed up in victory.
 Although God’s plan was designed before the creation of the world (Ephesians 1:4–5), we must never forget that its execution came at a great cost.
 Ultimately, then, we are the ones responsible for the blood that dripped from our Savior as He prayed in the garden.
-We are the reason Jesus’ soul was overwhelmed with sorrow to the point of death.
-And we are the ones who caused God the Father to “abandon” God the Son.
-Indeed, these bloodied tear drops came at a great cost; let us never forget that.
+And we are the reason Jesus’ soul was overwhelmed with sorrow to the point of death.
+Indeed, these bloodied sweat drops came at a great cost; let us never forget that.